jasminerendorio/Data_Project/README.md

 - Re-evaluate the qualifications of construction companies in terms of cost efficiency and contract timelines to improve overall outcomes, particularly to further reduce costs and enhance project completion rates.
 - Assess whether the provinces with the highest number of projects are flood-prone areas to ensure better prioritization of project investments.

+###### Note: Due to missing values that could not be corrected during the data cleaning process, some values may not exactly match the reference data.
+However, most of the values remain accurate and reliable.